 After realizing that nothing in the pet food aisle would suffice, Nate, Zach, and Alex started cooking fresh dog food.
 Harlee’s health improved, and their friends and family liked the food, too.
 Recognizing a market for fresh dog food, the trio enlisted the help of veterinary nutritionist Dr. Justin Shmalberg to formulate fresh dog food for a larger market.

 When the company began in 2015, Nom Nom only made food for dogs.
 They launched their cat food line in 2018 and, according to CEO Nate Phillips, are now set on becoming a “top to bottom pet health products and services company, with an emphasis on customization and nutrition”.

-Thanks to Nom Nom’s staff experts—including a veterinary nutritionist and a microbiologist—the company is able to provide personalized nutrition advice and guidance for each customer.
+Thanks to Nom Nom’s staff experts—including a board-certified veterinary nutritionist and a microbiologist—the company is able to provide personalized nutrition advice and guidance for each customer.

 When you create your Nom Nom account, you’re assigned an account manager and given access to the company’s team of pet nutrition experts.
 If you have any questions, the customer care team is always available to share nutrition advice.

 The company uses only fresh USDA-certified human-grade ingredients sourced by local restaurant suppliers.
 Their vitamins are also human-grade and sourced from the United States.
 The company inspects every ingredient that comes into their kitchens.
 If it doesn’t meet their ingredient quality standards, it’s rejected and not used in the food.

 Nom Nom cat food is made in the company’s FDA-inspected human-grade facilities in San Francisco, California and Nashville, Tennessee.
 Each week, Nom Nom cat food is made to order in small batches.
 Because the company only cooks enough food to satisfy customer orders, their facilities produce zero food waste.